 Looking for a way to exercise that will benefit your entire body?
 Try walking.
-Not only can you do it anywhere, but it has a positive effect on all aspects of your physical being as well as your emotional and mental state.
+Not only can you do it almost anywhere, but it has a positive effect on many aspects of your physical being as well as your emotional and mental state.
 I was fortunate enough to discover the full body benefits of walking, not once, but twice.

 This post may contain affiliate links.
 Although we may make a small commission it is at no cost to you.
 See “Disclosure and Legal Things” section for complete details.

 The physical benefits of walking include: